13 Unconventional Christmas Movies That Aren't Boring

 Starring Bruce Willis and the late Alan Rickman.
 The story isn't about Christmas in any way.
 It takes place during the holiday season, and that's good enough for me.
 It's one of my favorite action movies of all time, and I love that it makes people wonder why it made this list.
 "Ho, ho, ho; now I have a machine gun."
 Enough said.

 Usually, my lists are in no particular order, purely random.
-This list is pretty much the same, with one exception; Die Hard got the number one spot for a reason.
+This roster is pretty much the same, with one exception; Die Hard got the number one spot for a reason.
 It's the best.
 If you don't watch any of the other 12 movies, do yourself a favor and watch this one again.
 If you've never seen it, you're seriously missing out.
 I mean it.
-Everyone should own a copy of this for their collection.
+No self-respecting action fan should be without a copy of this in their collection.

 Gremlins - 1984